flavionegrao/APIncrementalStore/README.md

 Cutting the long story short, after StackMob went to hell and all my development based on that SDK as well, I decided to implement my own NSIncrementalStore subclass.
 Yes I have looked around for alternatives and even taking into account what is available, none of them are at the moment how I had architectured my app.
-I need an implementation that works most of time offline and sync with the backend BaaS when internet is available, which is quite the opposite of the API that I had found.
+I need an implementation that works most of time offline and sync with the backend BaaS when internet is available, which is quite the opposite of the APIs that I had found.
+Special thanks to the great Mattt Thompson for the inspiring AFIncrementalStore (https://github.com/AFNetworking/AFIncrementalStore)

 There are basically three main classes: